-Enterococcus is a germ (bacterium).
+Enterococcus is a germ (bacteria).
 It normally lives in the intestines and in the female genital tract.

-Vancomycin is the antibiotic that is often used to treat these infections.
-Antibiotics are medicines that are used to kill some germs called bacteria.
+Vancomycin is an antibiotic that is often used to treat these infections.
+Antibiotics are medicines that are used to kill bacteria.

-VRE infections are more common in patients who:
+VRE infections are more common in people who:

 - Are in the hospital, especially if they are taking antibiotics for a long time

-- Are older or who have long-term illnesses and weak immune systems
+- Have long-term illnesses or weak immune systems

-- Have been in intensive care units or cancer or transplant units
+- Have been in cancer or transplant units

 - Have had major surgery